-After the Hubs had been in operation for approximately 12 weeks, the GN reached-out to the Qikiqtaaluk Corporation (QC) for assistance with the operations of the Isolation Hubs.
-The partnership with QC has been a strategic success in the continued Hub operations.
-QC has been able to provide significant administrative support to the program.
-These services have included on site Hub managers, interpreters, Inuktitut speaking staff at all Hub locations.
-The strategic partnership between the GN and QC has been a huge success and a key component of the Hub program delivery.
+After the Hubs had been in operation for approximately 12 weeks, the GN reached out to the Qikiqtaaluk Corporation (QC) for assistance with the operations of the Isolation Hubs.
+The partnership with QC was a strategic success in the Hub operations.
+QC provided significant administrative support to the program.
+These services included on site Hub managers, interpreters and Inuktitut speaking staff at all Hub locations.
+The strategic partnership between the GN and QC was a huge success and a key component of the Hub program delivery.